Summer Funding Opportunities

 Proposals from all disciplines are encouraged.
 Consideration will be given to students with high financial need (as determined by the Office of Financial Aid) and first-generation college students.

-Completed applications are due Sunday, April 23rd, 2023
+Completed applications are due Sunday, April 28th, 2024

 • Complete online reflections

-• At the end of the fellowship,
+• At the end of the project,

 • Submit a final written report